 So what can you tell your patients now?
 You can reassure them that if they reach the three or five-year mark (depending on the what information was available when it was placed) and want to keep their Liletta, the FDA will likely have approved a longer lifespan by that time.
 Check out this article to read more about talking to your patients about the updated FDA approval.

 How easy is Liletta to place?

 The early adopters out there may remember that the original Liletta inserter was a bit clunky—sort of a hybrid between other inserters we love or hate.
-The new inserter, now widely available, is remarkably similar to the inserters you’re used to with other hormonal IUDs.
+The current inserter, now widely available, is remarkably similar to the inserters you’re used to with other hormonal IUDs.
 Liletta’s inserter even has numbers on it to remind you of the steps for placement.
 Although the slider is a bit stiff, the placement process will be very familiar to anyone who has placed a hormonal IUD in the past.
 It’s also reloadable and easily learned by a new health care provider.

 How should I counsel my patients about Mirena versus Liletta?

 In terms of the patient experience of the device, the truth is that they are likely the same.
 Both are excellent at preventing pregnancy, and both are likely to cause noticeable decreases in menstrual bleeding or even complete cessation.
 The amount of levonorgestrel delivered is basically the same over the first five years, resulting in similar side effect and benefit profiles.
 Even the inserters and placement processes are now similar.
 From your patient’s perspective, the biggest difference between the two may be the cost.